sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 You can override the default configuration settings for the SAS Programming Runtime Environment (SPRE) and the SAS Cloud Analytic Services (CAS) server hat are applied to the image when it is being created.
-To set these configuration values, copy the util/vars_usermods.yml file, place the file into the sas-container-recipes project directory, then edit the values.
+To set these configuration values, copy the util/vars_usermods.yml file into the sas-container-recipes project directory and edit the values in the new copy.

 ```
 # The following is the initial Admin user for use with CAS Server Monitor.